SHOWING 1 - 1 OF 1 RESULTS

 Resources are available to help you understand and manage your finances, including one-on-one financial counseling to assist you and your family with financial readiness.
 Services are designed to focus on money management issues throughout your active-duty lifecycle and into retirement.
 Financial readiness educational opportunities range from basic planning to long-term investing.
 Check out the information below to see what’s available at your installation.

 Advance pay is a "loan" on income not yet earned, and it must be paid back within 12 months.
 Although it seems like a good idea and you can afford it now, things could change during that year placing you in a financial bind.
-Before taking advance pay, carefully consider your spending plan (your Military and Family Readiness Center is available for help with this) so you can determine if this new debt is your best option.
+Before taking advance pay, carefully consider your spend plan.
+The Military and Family Readiness Center is available to assist you in determining if this new debt is your best option.

 The cost of living varies depending on the area but it falls within national averages.

 The Tampa Bay Area is the 18th largest metropolitan area in the United States.
-The median age is 37 and nearly 20% of Tampa Bay's population is in the 18-34 age groups.
-The average household income is $53,833.
+The median age is 41 and nearly 20% of Tampa Bay's population is in the 18-34 age groups.
+The median household income is $55,634.

 The minimum required insurance coverage is $10,000 Personal Injury Protection (PIP) per person plus property damage/liability coverage in the minimum amount of $10,000.
 Any person who has vehicle in Florida for more than 90 days during a 365- day period must purchase personal injury protection and property damage liability insurance coverage.
 The 90 days do not have to be consecutive.